lerna/lerna/README.md

 #### --scope [glob]

-Allows to scope an command only affect a subset of packages.
+Scopes a command to a subset of packages.

 ```sh
 $ lerna exec --scope my-component -- ls -la